frikkfossdal/fluffy-octo-potato/README.md

 ## Getting the toolpaths - Slicing

-I created the slicer as a separate addon to Openframeworks.
+I´m creating my own mesh slicer as a separate addon to Openframeworks.
+This was a lot tougher then I first thought and very much still a work in progress.
 It´s documented [here](https://github.com/frikkfossdal/ofxSlicer).

+For now I´m using Cura to create my gcode, and some python scripts to organize the gcode into a .json file.

 ## Optimizing the toolpaths

 TODO: Explain the problem and how you are trying to solve it

 ## TODO